matthewjmiller/mattmiller/CV.md

 Review of Roger Grainger, *Suspending Disbelief: Theatre as Context for Sharing.* In *Ecumenica Journal of Theatre and Performance* 6.1 (2013).

 Review of Sarah Beckwith, *Shakespeare and the Grammar of Forgiveness.* In *Ecumenica Journal of Theatre and Performance* 4.2 (2011).

+## Education

+### Ph.D.
+English

+Saint Louis University, December 2017, with distinction

+Primary Area: Rhetoric and Composition

+Dissertation: *Why Rhetoricians Don't Get Religion: a Counter-history of Sacred Rhetoric.*

+### M.A.
+(Research) English

+Saint Louis University, May 2012, with distinction

+Thesis: *Gift Exchange in Early English Drama: Rhetoric and Sacrament.*

+### B.A.
+English and Religion

+Oklahoma Christian University, December 2009, *summa cum laude*

+### A.A.
+English

+York College, Nebraska, May 2007, with highest honors

+## Other Relevant Experience

+Content Marketing and Technical Communications Consultant, 2010-present.

+Research Strategist + Technical Writer, MarketPlace, the Food Marketing Agency, 2014-2018.

 ## Teaching Experience